kmmbvnr/django-jenkins/README.rst

 - ``JENKINS_TASKS``

-  List of Jenkins tasks executed by ``./manage.py jenkins`` command.
+  List of Jenkins reporters executed by ``./manage.py jenkins`` command.

   Default value::

-    JENKINS_TASKS = (
+    JENKINS_TASKS = ()
-        'django_jenkins.tasks.run_pylint',
-        'django_jenkins.tasks.with_coverage',
-    )

 - ``JENKINS_TEST_RUNNER``

-  The name of the class to use for starting the test suite for ``jenkins`` and ``jtest`` commands.
+  The name of the class to use for starting the test suite for ``jenkins`` command.
   Class should be inherited from ``django_jenkins.runner.CITestSuiteRunner``

-Tasks
+Reporters
 -----

-Here is the list of tasks prebuild with django-jenkins
+Here is the reporters prebuild with django-jenkins

 - ``django_jenkins.tasks.run_pylint``